1Panel-dev/docs/docs/user_manual/appstore/appstore.md

 # App Store

 The App Store aims to provide users with a convenient and efficient application deployment and management experience.
-Through the App Store, users can install various common site-building tools, services, and development environments with one click, such as WordPress, Halo, PHP, Node.js, MySQL, etc., without the need for complex manual configurations.
+Through the App Store, users can install various common site-building tools, services, and development environments with one click, such as WordPress, PHP, Node.js, MySQL, etc., without the need for complex manual configurations.

 !!! tip "Tips"